MaoRodriguesJ/restaurant-review/README.md

 # restaurant-review
-This is a project for a challenge in a hiring process.
-It was made within two weeks (around 60-70hrs of work) following this main requirements:

 - User must be able to create an account and log in.
     - Regular User: Can rate and leave a comment for a restaurant